 Likes, shares, and emoticons may not have a very gangster image – but they’re becoming an essential part of gang culture.
-Social media is changing the way gang members interact with their peers, rivals, and community.
+Social media is changing the way gang members interact with their peers, rivals, and community, and does it increase gang violence?

 Cyberbanging is an umbrella term used for gang activity on social media.
 Also known as “internet thugging,” the term refers to anything from taunting rival gang members to posting images promoting gang culture or showing off weapons and money.